Melvin Dorta

-Melvin A. Dorta (born January 15, 1982 in Valencia, Venezuela) is a retired professional baseball infielder.
+Melvin A. Dorta (born January 15, 1982) is a retired professional baseball infielder.
 Dorta bats and throws right-handed.
-He made his Major League Baseball debut with the Washington Nationals on Sept 1, 2006.
+He made his Major League Baseball debut with the Washington Nationals on September 1, 2006.

 Career

 Boston Red Sox

-Dorta began his career by joining the Boston Red Sox organization in 2001.
+Dorta began his career by joining the Boston Red Sox organization in 2001 after signing as a free agent in 1998.
 He was assigned to the GCL Red Sox and also appeared for the Augusta GreenJackets.
 In 2002, he played for the advanced A-ball Sarasota Red Sox, with whom he spent the entire 2002 and 2003 seasons.